 What is SaaS?

 SaaS applications are available for foundational business needs, including email, customer relationship management, billing, sales management and collaboration, among others.
 Pricing is typically based on annual or monthly subscriptions, accounting for the software license, support and most other monetary costs.
-Leading SaaS providers include Intuit®, Microsoft®, Oracle®, Salesforce® and SAP, among others.
+Popular SaaS apps include Office 365®, Box, G Suite®, Amazon Web Services (AWS®) and Salesforce®, among others.
 Providers often integrate with each other to augment productivity for customers.
 For example, a provider that offers an email application might store attachments in another provider’s cloud-based file storage.

-However, while incredibly useful for driving business productivity, along with this exponential growth in SaaS application usage come security concerns much like those faced in traditional on-premise network infrastructure.
-For example, Microsoft OneDrive® or SharePoint® is used to easily store and share files, but along with the ease of use are opportunities for accidental shares, when a user unintentionally sends access to the wrong people.
+However, while incredibly useful for driving business productivity, exponential growth in SaaS application usage brings with it security concerns much like those organizations face in traditional on-premises network infrastructure.
+For example, Microsoft OneDrive® or SharePoint® let users easily store and share files, but they create opportunities for accidental shares when users unintentionally send access to the wrong people.

-Similarly, applications like Exchange and Salesforce easily store important, structured data for users, but these too are open to accidental data exposure or threat insertion risks, often acting as vectors or entry points for malware, which can spread over time.
+Similarly, applications like Exchange and Salesforce easily store important, structured data for users, but these, too, are open to accidental data exposure or threat insertion risks and often act as entry points for malware, which can spread over time.
 For example, if a sales representative uploads an infected invoice document to Salesforce, a sales operations person who downloads the file will also become infected, and so on.

-The Continued Evolution of SaaS Security and Onset of CASB
+The Continued Evolution of SaaS Security – Enter SASE